 Ireland is also very well known for its castle hotels, like Ashford Castle Hotel, overlooking the islands of Louch Corrib.
 This former Guinness home has 83 bedrooms, a parkland golf course and is within easy reach of many other famous courses.
 Since 1962 and just 15 minutes from Shannon airport, Dromoland is another very popular castle hotel with lots of reminders of the castle’s historic past and a mass of fun activities available on the estate.
 Adare Manor is a very well respected castle hotel in the gorgeous village of the same name and the aristocratic former home of Lord Dunraven.
 Robert Trent Jones built a famous golf course there and the hotel overlooks the River Maigue.
 Although not a castle, easily the grandest stately pile which is now a hotel, is Ballyfin, which has been stunningly restored and offers an amazing level of luxury, only 90 minutes from Dublin.
 The attention to detail in every room is breathtaking and the service is also renowned.

 Why not have a read of our blog?
 We have some fantastic articles about Ireland that are sure to help provide inspiration for your Ireland castle vacation including the beautiful, historic monasteries of Ireland and Irish landmarks that are well worth a visit.
 We have a fantastic guide to visiting castles that we’re sure you’ll love!
-In this post, we take a look at three of our favourite castles in Ireland.
+In this post, we take a look at three of our favorite castles in Ireland.